Old Javanese calendar

+A calendar in Old Javanese style for 2025 (PDF).

 Old Javanese calendar (or Ancient Javanese calendar) was a dating system previously used in inscriptions from various kingdom eras, starting from the Medang Kingdom up to the Majapahit Empire.
 This dating system was widely used, particularly for writing inscriptions in Java and Bali.
 Unlike the present-day Javanese and Balinese calendar system, the Old Javanese calendar incorporates a greater number of chronological elements (features more dating components).
 It can be said that the Old Javanese calendar is a synthesis of the Hindu Indian calendar, western zodiac and pre-existing indigenous Javanese calendrical traditions.

-Calendar Component
+Calendar Components

-In the inscriptions of the kingdoms in Java and Bali (from the Medang Kingdom era up to the end of Majapahit), the chronological elements used included: warṣa (year), māsa (month), tīthī (lunar day), pakṣa (fortnight), wāra (day cycles, such as the 6-day cycle, 5-day cycle, 7-day cycle), wuku (210-day cycle), karaṇa (half-lunar day), yoga (stellar combination), nakṣatra (lunar mansion), dewatā (deity), grahacāra (planet movement), maṇḍala (circle), parwēṣa (season/period), muhūrta (smallest time unit), and rāśi (zodiac).
-Not all elements were used in every inscription, but typically more than five chronological elements are present.
+In the inscriptions of the kingdoms in Java and Bali (from the Medang Kingdom era up to the end of Majapahit) up to 15 chronological elements were used.